wesbos/es6-articles/05 - Is var Dead? What should I use?.md

 He says, basically, use `var` to share larger scopes so you can put them inside of your function, and use `let` in smaller scopes.
 If you realize later that you do not need to update a variable using `let`, go back and refactor it to `const`.

 Both of those are very valid opinions.
-I'll let you make your own choice on that, but through [the ES6.io series](https://es6.io), I'll be using `const` by default, `let` whenever I need to reassign a variable, and stay away from `var` entirely.
+I'll let you make your own choice on that, but through [the ES6.io series](https://es6.io), I'll be using `const` by default, `let` whenever I need to reassign a variable, and staying away from `var` entirely.